kmsmith137/ch_frb_l1/MANUAL.md

 The L1 configuration file is a YAML file.
 There are some examples in the `ch_frb_l1/l1_configs` directory.

-Parameters defining stream configuration, and beams to be processed:
+##### High-level parameters

+  - `nbeams` (integer).

-  - `nbeams`: Number of beams (integer).
+    Number of beams processed by the node.

+  - `ipaddr` (either a string, or a list of strings)

+    One or more IP addresses, for the L1 server's stream(s).
+This can be either a list of strings (one for each stream), or a single string (if all streams use the same IP address).
+IP addresses are specified as strings, e.g. "127.0.0.1".

+  - `port`: UDP port (either an integer, or a list of integers)

+    One or more UDP ports, for the L1 server's stream(s).
+This can be either a list of UDP ports (one for each stream), or a single UDP port (if all streams use the same port).

+  - `rpc_address`:

+    XXX

   - `beam_ids`:

-  - `ipaddr`: IP address (e.g. "127.0.0.1" for loopback interface, or something like "10.0.0.100" for a node on the real CHIME network).

-     This should either be a list of strings (one for each stream), or a single stream (if all streams use the same IP address).

-  - `port`: UDP port.
-This should be either a list of integers (one for each stream), or a single integer (if all streams use the same UDP port).

-     Taken together, the ipaddr and port parameters determine the number of streams
+    XXX

-  - `rpc_address`:
+  - `slow_kernels` (boolean, default=false).

+    By default (slow_kernels=false), the L1 server uses fast assembly-language kernels for packet-level operations such as decoding and buffer assembly.
+However, these are only implemented if the L0 simulator sends 16 time samples per packet, the number of frequencies is >= 2048, and the CPU has the AVX2 instruction set.
+If slow_kernels=true, then slow reference kernels will be used.

+    When running the L1 server in its "production-scale" mode on 20-core nodes, I recommend setting slow_kernels=false, since the reference kernels may be too slow to keep up with the data.
+You may need to force the L0 simulator to send 16 time samples per packet, by setting nt_per_packet=16 in its yaml file.

+    When running the L1 server on subscale test instances, I recommend setting slow_kernels=true, since you may not have the AVX2 instruction set (e.g. on a laptop), and you may not want to use 16 times samples per packet on the simulator (this can lead to awkwardly small packets in subscale cases).

 ##### Parameters defining L1b linkage